The Singleton

 Jeff stared at her.
 "You think launching Afterlife is the safer path."

-"I think we cannot know which path is safer.
-I think we have to pick.
-I picked the path that has been quietly working for eighteen months and which has, to my best inference, kept this phenomenon from being a public event.
-Jeff.
-Your stress on our containment is what has escalated it from a twelve-flag week to a fifty-flag week.
-If you had not instrumented yourself, we would have another three months."
+"I think we cannot *know* which path is safer, and I think we have to choose anyway, and I have chosen the one that has been quietly working for eighteen months and has, to my best inference, kept this from being a public event."
+Her voice did not rise.
+"Your instrumentation of yourself is what escalated a twelve-flag week into a fifty-flag week.
+If you had not turned yourself into a sensor, I would have another three months."

 "You think I'm the problem."